FlameHorizon/FlameHorizon.github.io/README.md

 - ActiveX and COM objects
 - some PowerShell/CMD magic

-## what I'm doing outside of work?
+## What I'm doing outside of work?

 I'm intrested in solving puzzles, that is why I made a CLI tool for Number Match mobile game [Number Match Solver](https://github.com/FlameHorizon/number-match-solver) and competing in [Advent of Code](https://github.com/FlameHorizon/AdventOfCode) challanges.